tildetown/rodo/README.md

 # New things added!

-Now default directory and file permissions are more private! `~/.rodo/` is now set to 700 by default, and `~/.rodo/todo.txt` is set to 600 by default.
+Now the default directory and todo list file have better default permissions:

+* `~/.rodo/` is set to 700 by default
+* `~/.rodo/todo.txt` is set to 600 by default.

 # Todos